BLTGreen/Architecture-Repo/dataSharingArc.md

 * **Event Storming** - In order to understand a full view of the user journeys, I'd like to run an Event Storming workshop.
 As I've included event-driven elements in this architecture and have suggested Domain Driven Design as a framework, this'll help me verify my approach.
 I'll need stakeholders from across the business for this, specifically: product, engineering, data, security, compliance, customer operations, IT ops.
 * **Enterprise Data Models** - If I can get access to an EDM, this'll allow me to understand our universal data model and any gaps.
 * **Documenting As-Is Processes** - If I can get these documented, I can build an appropriate gap analysis between as-is state and target architecture.
+I can utilise the deliverables I called out under Architecture Models to verify as-is processes and validate the target.

 With the above, I can move the *unknown impacts* to *known impacts*, or mitigate them entirely.